daviddenton/fintrospect/src/main/hugosite2/content/cookbook/services-and-filters.md

 +++
-title = "services and filters" tags = ["service", "filter", "finagle api"] categories = ["recipe"]
+title = "services and filters" tags = ["server", "client", "service", "filter", "finagle api"] categories = ["recipe"]
 +++

 At it's core, Finagle relies on 2 concepts for implementing HTTP services, `Service` and `Filter`.

+#### Services
-A Service is effectively just a simple function (although technically it's an abstract class with several utility methods).
-This type is symmetrically used for both incoming and outgoing HTTP services - which is both neat and advantageous for reasons we'll come to later.
-Service represent the endpoint of a request processing chain and is generic in it's input and output types:
+A Service is effectively just a simple function (although technically it's an abstract class with several utility methods) and represents the endpoint of a request processing chain.
+It is generic in it's input and output types:
 ```scala
 import com.twitter.util.Future